LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 46923: Use lookup container filter as default in LookupCell
+* Issue 46932: Don't show fields that are not filterable in filter modal

 ### version 2.273.2
 *Released*: 20 December 2022
 * Issue 46908: Assure that columns added via `addToSystemView` in metadata are carried through to saved views